Susie McEntire: Career

 She toured with sister Reba McEntire in the 1980s, in addition to singing on the albums Heart to Heart (1981) and Unlimited (1982).

 In 1993, she released her album Real Love, scoring several hits on Christian country radio.
 The album hit #39 on the U.S. Billboard Top Contemporary Christian Albums chart in 1994.
 Several further solo albums followed in the 1990s and 2000s.

 McEntire-Eaton was inducted into the Christian Music Hall of Fame on November 5, 2011.
 She was also inducted into the Oklahoma Music Hall of Fame in December 2018.

 Personal life

-McEntire married rodeo cowboy Paul Luchsinger (died May 12, 2015) on November 27, 1981, whom she divorced on May 19, 2008.
+McEntire married rodeo cowboy Earl Paul Luchsinger (1955–2015) on November 27, 1981, and divorced him on May 19, 2008.
 The couple had three children.
-On December 12, 2009, she remarried, to American theologian, climber and public speaker Mark Eaton, of Seattle, Washington.
-She holds many awards in the field of Positive Country and as co-host of the Cowboy Church TV show.
+On December 12, 2009, she remarried to American theologian, climber and public speaker Mark Eaton, of Seattle, Washington.
+She holds many awards in the field of positive country and as co-host of the Cowboy Church TV show.
 The Eatons reside in Stringtown, Oklahoma.